lukemunsch/chichen-itza/README.md

 this is currently something that i have been looking into, but i have not yet come across something that resolves this in a tidy fashion.

+I have tested the site on numerous devices, and they all appear to size the elements correctly and san the full viewport of the screen, however i have had one feedback that the device one person used still showed some overflow on teh x axis, even though all other devices are fine, i have fiddled with the code to make changes and thought i had resolved this issue but even though no other device, mobile, tablet and desktop has experienced this issue.

 ## Deployment

 This site has been deployed (see Link to live site).